top of page

 At each phase of the cell cycle, new sets of genes are turned on and others turned off to accomplish the tasks of that phase.

-Generally speaking, kinase-attached phosphate groups play enormously important roles in the cell by changing protein behavior.
-In some cases, they identify, or flag, a protein as a target for an action by another protein.
-In other cases, the phosphate changes the conformation (shape) of the protein in order to activate it, deactivate it, or alter its function.
+Kinase-attached phosphate groups change protein behavior.
+They can serve to identify, or flag, a protein as a target for an action by another protein.
+They can also change the conformation (shape) of the protein to activate it, deactivate it, or alter its function.

-In other words, kinase-attached phosphate molecules are powerful switches with different purposes depending on the protein, where it is attached on that protein, and the cellular context.
+Kinase-attached phosphates are powerful molecular switches with different purposes depending on the protein, where it is attached, and the cellular context.

 Members of the CDK family are present in the nucleus all the time but remain inactive unless bound to a partner cyclin.
-CDKs are like machines wandering around waiting for the right key.
+They're like machines wandering around waiting for the right key.

-The expression of different cyclins is associated with different phases of the cell cycle.
+The expression of different cyclins drives different phases of the cell cycle.
 When a particular cyclin is expressed, it binds to a specific partner CDK and switches it on.

 Being a kinase, the activated CDK then phosphorylates many other target proteins, triggering the events required for that phase of the cycle.

-Our example starts at the outset of G1 phase.
-Cyclin D in fact activates two partner CDKs: CDK4 and CDK6.
+We'll begin at the start of G1 phase.
+Cyclin D activates two partner CDKs: CDK4 and CDK6.

 As the cell approaches the G1/S transition, cyclin E takes over, activating CDK2, which prepares the cell to copy its genome.